• Skip to primary navigation

 In my experience, when driving in Jamaica it has been more cost-effective to hire a car because while in tourist areas of Ocho Rios Montego Bay or Negril, you will get overcharged on most taxi fares.

-In places such as Kingston and Spanish, you will want to move around on your own transport for safety reasons.
+In places such as Kingston and Spanish Town (aka. the valley of death), you will want to move around on your own transport for safety reasons.

 A few tips to take with you before getting a hire car in Jamaica:

-The other thing when it comes to renting a car in Jamaica be sure to have plans and places to go.
+When it comes to renting a car in Jamaica, be sure to have plans and places to go.
+Driving without a end destination is not recommended here.

 The last thing you want to be doing is driving around the same places lots of times throughout the day and throughout your stay.

-You will draw attention to yourself and could run into issues with opportunistic locals who happen to spot you
+The reason why is because you’ll likley draw attention to yourself.
+You could run into issues with opportunistic locals who happen to spot you.

 Jamaica Travel Safety Tips